 “Dear Diary: I just spent another day eating Cheetos in bed.
 It’s really too bad that the world doesn’t have more people like me.”

 For me, on the other hand, staying indoors all day is torture.
 And sitting in front of a screen “consuming content” for more than the length of an episode of Rick and Morty is like death.

 But for many, laziness is a virtue – it’s something they aspire to do more of.

 The bar for heroism is so low for some people.

-In the book, Easter explains that modern life is very different from the type of environment we evolved to live in.
+In the (excellent) book The Comfort Crisis, Easter explains that modern life is very different from the type of environment we evolved to live in.